 • Inspired creative collaboration between Africans and African-Americans in Seattle.

 Owuor Arunga is a legendary trumpeter, One Vibe Global Ambassador, and Madaraka Festival Artistic Director.
 Arunga went to The New School for Jazz and Contemporary Music in New York where the musicians he admired acted as mentors.
-You may recognize him as Macklemore and Ryan Lewis’s trumpeter.
+You may recognize him as Macklemore and Ryan Lewis’ trumpeter.

 BLITZ THE AMBASSADOR

-JusMoni soothes you on a trans-dimensional experience with heavy hitting bass and bright synths.
-Very seldom held in one genre, JusMoni also known as Mother Sister or Saffroniaa calls her music “Future/ Electronic/Soul.”
+JusMoni soothes you on a trans-dimensional experience with heavy-hitting bass and bright synths.
+Very seldom held in one genre, JusMoni also known as Mother Sister or Saffroniaa calls her music “Future/Electronic/Soul.”
 As a singer/songwriter and occasional beat maker, JusMoni has had many notable collaborations with artists such as THEESatisfaction (Seattle), and StarRo (Tokyo).
 Most recently she released a deluxe edition of her EP Queen Feel in collaboration with long time Seattle DJ and producer WD4D.
 Queen Feel is an EP that transcends the ideas of how electronic music plays with R&B.

 Emerging with the heart of a lion, Dax Lion, a Roots Reggae artist is unabashedly clear on his mission to convey world-reaching messages while embracing Rastafari in a solid, bass-driven Reggae groove.
-Dax Lion hails from Kingston, Jamaica, where he made appearances on numerous high profile live shows, and has toured the United States performing on the East Coast in New York, Philadelphia, New Jersey, Delaware, Florida, and over to the West Coast in Las Vegas.
+Dax Lion hails from Kingston, Jamaica, where he made appearances on numerous high profile live shows, and has toured the U.S. performing on the East Coast in New York, Philadelphia, New Jersey, Delaware, Florida, and over to the West Coast in Las Vegas.

 Babaluku (aka Silas Balabyekkubo) is an award-winning musician, producer, community youth advocate, and social entrepreneur.
-Born and raised in Uganda until the age of twelve, Babaluku's creative spirit is driven by his desire to honor and highlight his musical roots while creating unique, fresh and relevant music which inspires unity and directs attention to the power of the spiritual.
-Babaluku has shared the stage with many globally acclaimed artists, including Michael Franti, Shad K, Okai and KRS-ONE.
+Born and raised in Uganda until the age of twelve, Babaluku's creative spirit is driven by his desire to honor and highlight his musical roots while creating unique, fresh, and relevant music which inspires unity and directs attention to the power of the spiritual.
+Babaluku has shared the stage with many globally acclaimed artists, including Michael Franti, Shad K, Okai, and KRS-ONE.

 A founding member of Uganda's legendary hip-hop group, Bataka Squad, Babaluku is known for introducing Luga Flow to Uganda's creative scene.
 This unique and powerful indigenous rooted style of positive hip-hop music has inspired youth in Uganda to embrace and celebrate their native languages, culture, and tradition.
 Babaluku is dedicated to changing lives and giving hope to young people from the ghetto slums of Kampala to Northern Uganda and other rural regions.
-Through the Bavubuka Foundation Babaluku supports projects that are calling forth the spirit of Ugandan people in creative arts, youth empowerment, education, community development, sports, fashion, journalism, and community-building events.
+Through the Bavubuka Foundation, Babaluku supports projects that are calling forth the spirit of Ugandan people in creative arts, youth empowerment, education, community development, sports, fashion, journalism, and community-building events.

 Positive, conscious lyricism.
 Intelligent, honest wordplay.
-A spirited, passionate desire to stand up for human rights, for equal rights and for WHAT is right.
-All characteristics of the emcee, recording artist, producer and songwriter known as JaWaan LaRue hailing from the great city West Coast city of Seattle, WA.
+A spirited, passionate desire to stand up for human rights, for equal rights, and for WHAT is right.
+All characteristics of the emcee, recording artist, producer, and songwriter known as JaWaan LaRue, hailing from the great city West Coast city of Seattle, WA.

 PROJECT LIONHEART is a live hip-hop band based out of Seattle, WA.
-Frontman/MC Caleb Cunningham, who is grounded in hip-hop music, has recruited a small group of players with backgrounds varying from Gospel and Reggae to West African percussion, in order to create a truly unique form of Hip-Hop music.
-Their albums The Art of Resistance, Shoebox Radio, The Urban Circus EP, and Civilian, reveal a sound that blends live instrumentation and electronic sampling with conscious and passionate lyrics.
+Frontman/MC Caleb Cunningham, who is grounded in hip-hop music, has recruited a small group of players with backgrounds varying from gospel and reggae to West African percussion in order to create a truly unique form of hip-hop music.
+Their albums, The Art of Resistance, Shoebox Radio, The Urban Circus EP, and Civilian, reveal a sound that blends live instrumentation and electronic sampling with conscious and passionate lyrics.